A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Representational Evaluation

-This pre- and post-reasoning crossing point suggests a performance trade-off induced by reasoning.
-While post-reasoning activations more strongly support \emph{local} action selection (higher $N{=}1$ accuracy), the improved decodability of pre-reasoning activations for longer prefixes suggests a partial decay of planning-relevant information after reasoning is completed.
-We interpret this as additional evidence of a shift in representational emphasis from broader environment-related structure to near-term action selection after reasoning.
-In other terms, post-reasoning activations make the next move more decodable, while pre-reasoning activations retain more decodable information about later steps.
-Our additional analyses (App.~\ref{sec:app-plan-decoder-probe}) show that the decoder does not recover the exact trajectory length in most cases, but it reliably predicts a close estimate, consistent with the presence of a coarse plan in the underlying representations.
-Since trajectory length in this setting is tightly coupled to progress toward the goal under the executed policy, this provides complementary evidence that the model's internal states encode planning variables beyond the next action.\looseness-1
+Focusing on the 2-layer probe as the strongest overall readout, we observed that post-reasoning activations improve one-step decoding relative to pre-reasoning (66.49\% vs.\ 41.5\% at $N=1$), consistent with reasoning increasing the separability of the next action (see~\Cref{subsec:cognitive_maps}).
+This advantage persists through $N=4$, while for longer prefixes pre-reasoning activations become more decodable, crossing at $N=5$.
+This crossing point suggests again a trade-off induced by reasoning, with post-reasoning activations more strongly supporting \emph{local} action selection, and pre-reasoning representations preserving more recoverable long-horizon trajectory structure.
+One interpretation of this trade-off is that reasoning shifts representational emphasis from broader environment-related structure towards near-term action selection.
+Finally, additional analyses (reported in App.~\ref{sec:app-plan-decoder-probe}) show that the decoder does not recover the exact trajectory length in most cases, but it reliably predicts a close estimate.
+Since trajectory length in this setting is tightly coupled to progress towards the goal under the executed policy, this provides complementary evidence that the model's internal states encode coarse plans beyond the next action.